 2. Share content in advance

 Why: it helps those with reading difficulties to prioritise, supports slower readers and allows time to make alternative formats if needed.
+It also ensures that the Library can check stock and the availability of digital copies, and notify the Accessible Information team if any manual accessible versions need to be created.

 Module outlines and lecture/seminar slides